dribblewithclong/DE-zoomcamp/README.md

-- This repo contains the notes for the Data Engineer Zoomcamp
+- This repo contains the source code for the Data Engineer Zoomcamp